Nivethagithub/Jenkins-Zero-To-Hero_Abishek/README.md

 Jenkins architecture --> master-slave architecture Using Jenkins node has some limitations, like installing node.js version, for some projects different version i required, this results in conflicts.
 To solve this, we can use Docker containers as agent in the slave.

+Only when there is a request, the containers will be created.
+After that process, containers will be terminated/deleted.

 ### Step :2
 ## Install the Docker Pipeline plugin in Jenkins: